NCAS-CMS/cf-python/docs/source/recipes.rst

 **Plotting wind vectors overlaid on precipitation data**
 ----------

-In this recipe, we will plot northward and eastward wind components over precipitation data.
+In this recipe we will plot wind vectors, derived from northward and eastward wind components, over precipitation data.

 1. Import cf-python and cf-plot: